auchenberg/kenneth-io/posts/2022-08-25-developer-experience-infrastructure.md

 I describe Developer Experience as the lifecycle which a developer is interacting with your platform, and that’s very intentionally, as developer experience doesnt stop with just the product or community.
 It's a holistic experience that spains across a range of surfaces:

-- Product DX
+**Product DX**

 - Onboarding
 - Scaffolding (time to Hello World)
 - API Design
 - Error messages and UI affordances/validation/visual feedback
 - Dashboard/Admin IUs
 - Source control, search, code reviews and collaboration
 - CI/CD, Testing
 - Monitoring and observability
 - Metrics and productivity
 - Developer Tools: Editors, CLIs, Utilities, Integrations, etc

-- Docs DX
+**Docs DX**

 - API Reference
 - Tutorials, Guides, Recipes (shared with Content)
 - FAQ and Glossary/Conceptual Explanations
 - Debugging guide ("Common Errors & How To Fix Them")
 - Readme's
 - Versioning/Migration
 - Search experience
 - Information Architecture

-- Content DX
+**Content DX**

 - Blog Posts
 - Tutorials, Guides, Recipes (shared with Docs)
 - Demos/Workshops
 - Short Form Videos
 - Longform Videos (including livestream footage and external talks)

-- Community DX
+**Community DX**

 - Interaction with product teams
 - Chat and support programs (Slack/Discord)
 - Social media
 - Live stream, meetups and conferences

 _Source: Mostly lend from [https://dx.tips/circles](https://dx.tips/circles) with a few tweaks_

-## The raising expectations for Developer Experience
+## The rising expectations for Developer Experience

 In 2022, offering a bare-bones public-facing API without additional investments simply isn’t enough to compete.
 Due to the heterogeneous landscape of programming abstractions, which span everything from [99% developers](https://future.a16z.com/software-development-building-for-99-developers/) to enterprise system integrators, companies need to offer a holistic developer experience aross their products and platforms.